SE23.life is a friendly community of residents in Forest Hill and Honor Oak sharing useful information and up-to-the-minute news about the area.

 In contrast to social networks, SE23.life is an independent and open website, allowing conversation to be shared widely, visible in search engines and linkable from any website or social network.

 Our moderation team promotes diversity of opinion and fairness.

 Who runs SE23.life?

-On SE23.life we have groups which you can opt into to see in-depth conversations on the subjects that interest you - from politics to cycling.
+We offer special discussion groups you can opt in to for in-depth conversation on subjects that interest you - from politics to cycling.

 Please treat this discussion forum with the same respect you would a public park.
 We, too, are a shared community resource — a place to share skills, knowledge and interests through ongoing conversation.

 These are not hard and fast rules, merely aids to the human judgment of our community.
 Use these guidelines to keep this a clean, well-lighted place for civilised public discourse.